 Native vegetation, including trees are protected in ALL Council managed bushland reserves.
 It is an offence for residents/members of the public to interfere in any way with bushland vegetation without the explicit authority of Council.

 If you are concerned about bushland vegetation adjoining your home, please contact Council's Bushland Management Coordinator on 9936 8224 for assistance.

-The burns have been approved under the region's Bushfire Hazard Reduction Program 2014/15 and will be carried out jointly by NSW Fire & Rescue and Council's Bushland Management Staff.
+The burns are approved under the region's Hazard Reduction Program (above), and are carried out jointly by Fire & Rescue NSW and our Bushland Management Team.